'Home is where the heart is': Hurricane Bailyn Sullivan's heartfelt cyclone recovery work at Petane Marae

 Having seen the marae last year, with silt up the waist and strewn with logs and other debris, it was with some emotion he thanked “all the boys” before heading to the marae in the morning.
 “It’s been awesome,” he said later.

-The Hurricanes will on Friday stage an 11.45am-12.45pm session open to the public at the Hawke’s Bay Rugby Union’s complex at Orotu Dr, Napier, with autograph signing to follow.
+On Friday the Hurricanes will stage an 11.45am-12.45pm session open to the public at the Hawke’s Bay Rugby Union’s complex at Orotu Dr, Napier, with autograph signing to follow.